JayHarkhanii/JayHarkhanii/README.md

 ### Bio

 - 🏫 Graduate Student at **University of Southern California** (expected graduation: May 2023)
-- 🌍 Industry Experience of working on **large-scale customer-centric** web services and applications.
+- 🌍 Industry Experience in working on **large-scale customer-centric** web services and applications.
 - 🌱 Learning more about **Software Development** and **DevOps**
 - 📝 Checkout my [Resume](files/resume.pdf).